American Society of Civil Engineers (ASCE) JHU Chapter

 Tau Beta Pi is the only engineering society representing the entire engineering profession.
 It is the nation’s second-oldest society, founded at Lehigh University in 1885 to recognize students of distinguished scholarship and exemplary character.
 There are now collegiate chapters at 228 US colleges and universities, active alumnus chapters in 16 districts across the country, and a total initiated membership of 469,740.

-The goal of the Civil Engineering Graduate Association (CEGA) is to enhance graduate student life and provide more student representation in the department’s functions and activities.
+The Civil and Systems Engineering Graduate Association (formerly the Civil Engineering Graduate Association – CEGA) is the representative organization for Civil and Systems Engineering graduate students.
+The goal of the CSEGA is to enhance graduate student life and provide more student representation in the department’s functions and activities.

 The objective of the Earthquake Engineering Research Institute is to reduce earthquake risk by (1) advancing the science and practice of earthquake engineering, (2) improving understanding of the impact of earthquakes on the physical, social, economic, political, and cultural environment, and (3) advocating comprehensive and realistic measures for reducing the harmful effects of earthquakes.
 Learn more and join the chapter by contacting Prof. Ben Schafer.